HPC-SimTools/IPS-framework/doc/user_guides/basic_guide.rst

             PLASMA_STATE_FILES = ${CURRENT_STATE} ${NEXT_STATE} ${CURRENT_EQDSK}
             RESTART_FILES = ${INPUT_FILES} <extra state files>
         SCRIPT = ${BIN_PATH}/<component implementation>
+        MODULE = <module name to use instead of script e.g. package.component>

   For each component, fill in or modify the entry to match the locations of the input, output, plasma state, and script locations.
 Also, be sure to check the *NPROC* entry to suit the problem size and scalability of the executable, and add any component specific entries that the component implementation calls for.
 The data tree is a SWIM-public area where simulation input data can be stored.
 It allows multiple users to access the same data and have reasonable assurance that they are indeed using the same versions.
 On franklin the data tree root is ``/project/projectdirs/m876/data/``, and on stix it is ``/p/swim1/data/``.
 The plasma state files must be part of the simulation plasma state.
 It may be a subset if there are files that are not needed by the component on each step.
 Additional component-specific entries can also appear here to signal a piece of logic or set a data value.